Pa. AG wants some manslaughter charges restored in pledge's hazing death

 Pennsylvania's Attorney General Josh Shapiro announced Tuesday that he wants a judge to restore involuntary manslaughter charges against five fraternity brothers he claims had a hand in last year's hazing death of Penn State fraternity pledge Tim Piazza.

-Interested in Hazing?Add Hazing as an interest to stay up to date on the latest Hazing news, video, and analysis from ABC News.
+Interested in Penn State Frat Death?Add Penn State Frat Death as an interest to stay up to date on the latest Penn State Frat Death news, video, and analysis from ABC News.

 Piazza was a 19-year-old sophomore from Lebanon, New Jersey, who died after consuming an excessive amount of alcohol and then falling down stairs at the Beta Theta Pi house on Feb.
 2, 2017.